allenday/nanostream-dataflow/README.md

 # Collections name prefix of the Firestore database that will be used for writing results
 FIRESTORE_COLLECTION_NAME_PREFIX=new_scanning
+# (OPTIONAL) Firestore database document name that will be used for writing statistic results.
+You can specify it otherwise it will be generated automatically
+FIRESTORE_STATISTIC_DOCUMENT_NAME=statistic_document
 ```
 If you run the pipeline in the `resistance_genes` mode you should add 2 additional arguments with pathes of files stored in the GCS.
 With a placeholder name `$FILES_BUCKET` add next arguments:
 1. Path to resistant genes sequence `fasta` list formatted with [fasta formatter](https://github.com/allenday/nanostream-dataflow/tree/master/fasta_formatter):